ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 * **Public endpoints** can accept requests from anywhere and charges are assessed on outgoing bandwidth.
 Incoming bandwidth is free.
 Public endpoints should be used for access not originating from an {{site.data.keyword.cloud_notm}} cloud computing resource.  **Note**: Cloud Foundry applications and Cloud Functions are unable to access the private network, so data transfer is metered and charged at standard public network bandwidth rates.

 As of December 2018, we have updated our endpoints.
 Legacy endpoints will continue to work until further notice.
-Please update your applications to use the new endpoints listed below.
+Please update your applications to use the new endpoints listed below.{:note}
-{:important}

 ## New Endpoints